Facebook Stories replaces Messenger Day with synced cross-posting

 Apple could launch a bigger iPhone X Plus next year, report says

 Facebook is cleaning up the redundancy in its Snapchat Stories clones.
-Today Facebook is killing off the Messenger Day stories feature and replacing it with Facebook Stories inside Messenger.
-Now, Facebook Stories posts in either Facebook or Messenger will appear in both apps, and viewing will be synced too so you won’t see a Story in one app if you already watched it in the other.
+Today Facebook is killing off the Messenger Day brand and merging the chat app’s stories feature with Facebook Stories .
+Now, just called “Stories”, 24-hour ephemeral posts in either Facebook or Messenger will appear in both apps, and viewing will be synced too so you won’t see a Story in one app if you already watched it in the other.

 “We needed to make it easier for people to share Stories across different apps” Facebook product manager Connor Hayes tells me.
 “Some people actually thought these experiences were already connected.
 We feel like it would make sense.”
 However, the cameras in Facebook and Messenger will remain distinct, with Facebook’s focused on augmented reality masks and effects, while Messenger focuses on adding captions and stylized text inviting friends to hang out.